dansinker/source-designs/README.md

 People Detail View: http://opennews-source.s3-website-us-east-1.amazonaws.com/people_detail_view.html
 * This one's pretty solid
+* Though note that the example page I was working from didn't actually have a code list, so go with what you had formatted previously for that.
 * But do we want a little bio under the name?
 Maybe.
 If we do, would maybe be good on the list view too.

 Article Blank: http://opennews-source.s3-website-us-east-1.amazonaws.com/article_blank.html